sharkshadix/agritech/README.md

 - **Lack of knowledge about fertilizers** to use for specific soil and crop types.
 - **Crop diseases going undetected**, leading to reduced productivity.

-AgriGo addresses these challenges with an easy-to-use platform that integrates scientific analysis into daily agricultural practices.
+AgriTech addresses these challenges with an easy-to-use platform that integrates scientific analysis into daily agricultural practices.

 ---